 - Bake uncovered for 25 minutes.
 Remove from the oven and serve warm or cold.

-- I used an abundance of young onions this time.
-That’s why you see green.
+- Onion: I used an abundance of young onions this time.

-- You do not want bake zucchini casserole covered because it will be extra watery and unappealing.
+- Do not bake covered: Casserole will be extra watery and unappealing.